 Career and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for food service managers is predicted to increase by 5% from 2014-2024 (www.bls.gov).
-The BLS reported that food service managers earned a mean annual salary of $53,640 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for food service managers is predicted to increase slower than the average from 2019-2029 (www.bls.gov).
+The BLS reported that food service managers earned a mean annual salary of $59,820 in 2019.

 Becoming a director of dining services requires at least an associate's degree plus managerial work experience, but a master's degree in business and/or public health could make you a more attractive candidate.
 There are also several optional accreditations you can pursue.
-Job growth for all food service managers is expected to rise slowly, by 5%, through the year 2024.
+Job growth for all food service managers is expected to rise slower than average through the year 2019.